Replacing missing teeth with a bridge

-2) PFM Bridge: Porcelain supported by a metal substructure
+2) PFM: Porcelain supported by a metal substructure

-PFM bridges are the strongest dental bridges.
-Under heavy loads, the top layer of porcelain can chip or fracture off of any bridge.
-Porcelain is like glass; it has a low tensile strength.
-When flexed, it will crack, chip, or break.
-Adding a metallic substructure under the porcelain will reduce flexing under trauma or excessive loads.
+A PFM bridge is the strongest type of dental bridge.
+Under heavy loads, the top layer of porcelain can chip or fracture off of any type of bridgework.
+Porcelain has the same properties as glass.
+It has a low tensile strength and will crack, chip, or break easily.
+This bridgework has a metal framework that reduces flexing from chewing and bruxism.

 The patient rarely is advised of the choices being made on their behalf.
 These choices determine bio-compatibility, tissue health, and longevity.
-These metallic substructures are die cast in the lab with various quality levels of metal alloys.
-A non-precious alloy will not cast as well and will not be as bio-compatible as a high noble alloy with high gold content.
-Dr. Fondriest always chooses a very bio-compatible “high-noble” precious alloy made primarily of gold.
+The metallic frameworks are created in the lab with different quality levels of metal alloys.
+A non-precious metal will not fit as well and will not be as bio-compatible as gold.
+Dr. Fondriest always chooses a very bio-compatible “high noble” precious alloy made primarily of gold.

-There are also two more less mainstream types of bridges that can be used in certain circumstances
+Both the all porcelain and the PFM versions serve well on implant supported bridges.
+There are also two more less mainstream types that can be used in certain circumstances

 3. Cantilever Bridge

-Cantilever bridges are another option for replacing a missing teeth.
-They are very similar to traditional bridges, but the false tooth or pontic is supported by an abutment on only one side, rather than on both sides.
-So if there’s only one natural tooth or implant next to the gap, a bridge can still be secured.
-This bridge option is NOT RECOMMENDED for back teeth.
+This option is NOT RECOMMENDED for use in the back teeth.
 This is an option best used for a missing front tooth.
-The bite forces are less in the front teeth and will be less likely to hurt or dislodge the bridge.
+The bite forces are less in the front teeth and will be less likely to hurt or dislodge the bridgework.